 GeoVisions places teachers primarily in urban and suburban settings across China.
-Placements are primarily placed in second-and third-tier cities.
-GeoVisions places participants in Mandarin-speaking provinces and large cities across China.
+Placements are placed in

 Yes!
 Your salary includes a generous housing allowance.
 Your host school will help you find the apartment you want and you'll have funds to take care of the rent and utilities.

-At GeoVisions, we have pre-screened the school and the position and in most cases, we have placed teachers at that school before.
+At GeoVisions, we have pre-screened the school and the position, and in most cases, we have placed teachers at that school before.
 We make sure you’re being paid the highest salary from the school as possible.
 We provide a formal orientation, starting when we pick you up at the airport.
-You will meet other teachers just like you the day you arrive.
+You will meet other teachers just like you on the day you arrive.
 Start enjoying the GeoVisions safety net immediately.
 We help you with your visa, your formal documents and we make sure your new school is ready to receive you.
-In fact, if your placement doesn’t work out, we work to move you to another school or another part of China.
+If your placement doesn’t work out, we work to move you to another school or another part of China.

-Most schools do not impose age restrictions, but there may be a subtle age bias towards younger teachers.
-However, if you are active, vibrant, energetic and a creative educator who loves being around young people, you will be able to secure a job.
+Most schools do not impose age restrictions, but there may be a subtle age bias against younger teachers.
+However, if you are an active, vibrant, energetic and creative educator who loves being around young people, you will be able to secure a job.
 A few countries do impose age restrictions set by the government for issuing work visas, but most do not.

-A 120-Hour TEFL course is required for a work permit in China.
+A 120-Hour TEFL course is required for most of the positions we fill in China.
 You may take the course in a classroom or you may take the course online.

 The one exception would be if you have a degree in education and also have 2 or more years of classroom teaching experience.
 In this case, the TEFL/TESOL requirement can be waived.

 Yes, you will be required to sign a contract once you are hired.
 Upon arrival, you will sign the formal, hard copy of the contract of employment.
-This contract will include your salary.
+This contract will include your salary and benefits.